How Do I Recycle These Items?

 Also reference How do I dispose of these items? if you don’t find the item you have in the recycling section.

 Solid Waste Services accepts automobile lead-acid batteries for disposal at the Central Transfer Station, Anchorage Regional Landfill, and Girdwood Transfer Station.
-Residential users are allowed to bring one battery per visit free of charge.
+Residential users are allowed to bring one battery per visit free of charge and a second battery at a $5.00 charge.
+The limit is two batteries per customer.
 Commercial users must use the Hazardous Waste Center at the Anchorage Regional Landfill location.
 The charge is $5.00 per battery.
 All batteries are dissassembled and individual components are recycled or reused.

 Many locations in the Municipality accept other types of batteries for free.
 Check under “Batteries” in the yellow pages.
 All batteries need to be properly prepared by either bagging them each separately or taping the terminals to eliminate potental fire hazards.

 Check with your carrier for take-back or buy-back programs.
-Cell phones can be recycled at Total Reclaim.
 Be sure to look for reuse options before recycling if your phone still works.
 Often shelters will accept phones to use them for 911 calls.

 Christmas Trees are accepted seasonally from December 28 until January 15 at Carrs stores in Anchorage, Eagle River and Palmer.
 Details are posted each year by ALPAR (Alaskans for Litter Prevention and Recycling).